hpreston/nso-getting-started/04a-mvu.md

     ```
     </details>

-1. And checkout the configuration to be applied.
+1. And now verify the pending configuration to be sent to the network devices.

+    > Note: For devices which already have SNMP configuration, like `dmz-rtr02-1`, NSO applies the template to replace the configuration, removing existing SNMP lines.
+For devices which do not have any configuration to replace, no additional commands are sent.

     ```
     show configuration